Case-Based: Writing teaching cases and teaching guides

 We will use most of our time in this session on how to write cases based on research, but we will also review other ways to create cases from found resources like news articles and videos, and by hosting special guests.

-The course will include opportunity to workshop your own case.
-Participants are therefore encouraged to arrive with an idea for a case you would like to develop for classroom use (perhaps based on research you have already done, or research you would like to do), or a “case” of some form that you have been using in the classroom but would like to elaborate/refine.
-You will receive specific instruction on how to briefly outline your idea in advance.
+The course will include the opportunity to workshop your own case.
+Participants are therefore encouraged to arrive with an idea for a case they would like to develop for classroom use (perhaps based on the research you have already done, or research you would like to do), or a “case” of some form that you have been using in the classroom but would like to elaborate/refine.
+You will receive specific instructions on how to briefly outline your idea in advance.

 This course is for participants who have already completed the Case-based teaching course at CBS.